nifty-oss/asset/clients/js/asset/CONTRIBUTING.md

 # Contributing to the JavaScript client

-This is a quick guide to help you contribute to the JavaScript client of Asset.
+This is a quick guide to help you contribute to the JavaScript client of Nifty Asset.

 ## Getting started